Maryland Marijuana Laws

 Marijuana paraphernalia

 Under Maryland law, paraphernalia includes all accompanying equipment and materials used in the use, cultivation, or distribution of marijuana.
 Marijuana paraphernalia includes pipes, bongs, syringes, and roach clips.
 Also included are the agricultural materials used in growing marijuana.
-The following penalties apply:
+After July 1, 2023 when the state’s recreational marijuana program commenced, possession of marijuana paraphernalia is no longer an offense.
+However, selling a marijuana paraphernalia to a minor who is at least 3 years younger is a misdemeanor punishable by up to 8 years of incarceration and a fine of $15,000.

 What is Maryland's Cannabis History?

-The History of Marijuana in Maryland is a long and laborious one.
+The history of marijuana legislation in Maryland is a long and laborious one.
 In 2010, Maryland had the fifth highest rate of arrest for possession of marijuana in the United States, with up to 49.9% of all drug possession arrests in Maryland.

 In 2014, House Bill 881 was passed to legalize medical marijuana and establish the Natalie M. LaPrade Medical Marijuana Commission with the responsibility of forming regulations for legal consumption, possession, cultivation, and sale of marijuana products to qualifying patients 18 years and older or their caregivers.
 The Commission became operational in 2017, and the list of licensed marijuana providers was expanded to include nurse practitioners, dentists, certified nurse midwives, and podiatrists.